CN3ves/5-/docs/index.md

 **Stances**: Given the limited scope of these basic actions, the players may attempt to take a stance, adding more strategic options to the conflict.
 Stances are a special way to *raise the stakes*, reflecting different approaches to conflict.
 Every time a character takes a stance, the player must define a trade-off and gain one skill-specific fatigue penalty.
 If the character succeeds the action, it gains the bonus, otherwise it takes damage to its (mental) resistance.
 For example:

   * Gaining a bonus at a skill by taking a penalty on another.
-> A manoeuvring character may put his efforts on outsmarting the target for a +1 manoeuvre bonus by gambling a -1 defence penalty.
-The player pays a -1 skill fatigue penalty and, if the manoeuvring fails, the defence penalty is lifted by taking 1 to resistance.
+> A manoeuvring character may put his efforts on outsmarting the target to make it trip.
+To gain a +1 manoeuvre bonus the player bets a -1 defence penalty.
+The player pays a -1 "trip" skill fatigue penalty and, if the manoeuvring fails, the defence penalty is lifted by taking 1 to resistance.
   * Sacrificing an action for the chance of repeating another.
-> A hidden character may gamble away his attack to move silently even further.
-The player pays a -1 skill fatigue penalty and, if the first move works, the attack action is lost and a new silent move may be attempted.
+> A hidden character may gamble away his attack action to gain a new move action, so he can silently sneak past a guard.
+The player pays a -1 "move silently" skill fatigue penalty and, if the first move works, the attack action is lost and a new silent move may be attempted.
 However, if the first move fails, the attack action is re-taken by taking 1 damage to mental resistance.
   * Sacrifice the action success for an increases number of targets.
-> A fighter takes a supportive stance to cover the allies' retreat and tries to hit multiple targets by trading its accuracy.
-The player may gamble away the attack success changes in order to attack an extra target by taking a skill fatigue penalty equal to the number of attacks.
+> A fighter takes a supportive stance to cover the allies' retreat and chaotically swings his sword, trying to hit multiple targets by trading its accuracy.
+The player may gamble away the attack success chances in order to attack an extra target by taking a "sword" skill fatigue penalty equal to the number of attacks.

 ___

-**Failure handling**: There are many ways of failing and the most important thing to keep in mind is that failure should keep the story flowing instead of bringing it to a halt.
-Failure handling should assume that given time and resources, the players will not fail unless something happens.
-From this follows that failure is an opportunity to add complications, twist and new developments to the story that the players need to consider.
-Consider the following failure effects:

-  * The action is time-sensitive: Failing allows a limited number of repetitions, gradually increasing the tension with each failure.
-> A tyrant lord is about to execute the hostages, one by one.
-As infiltrated agents, the players try to convince him that sparing the prisoners would be wiser, because the princess they want to rescue is the fourth hostage in the line of execution.
-Each failure will result in another slain hostage.
-  * The action is interrupted: Failing once prevents the action from being repeated because something else happened, not because the player isn't skilled enough to do it.
-> The player tries to jump over a wagon to get a clear shot at the tyrant lord, however, the wagon's owner shows up and starts to chat about the on-going public execution with the player.
-  * The action succeeds anyway: Fail forward is an interesting concept that allows the player to succeed even if they fail, but with an added twist or complication.
-It is similar to having the action interrupted, but it allows for the player to get what he wants.
-> As the player is looking for the incriminating secret papers in the tyrant lord's office, even though the player manages to identify and take them, the paper weight that was on the table is dropped, making a very noticeable noise.
-  * Synergy and help: Any time the action of another character or a different skill can logically influence the results of a character's action, a +1 help bonus may be used to tip the scales in favour of success instead of failure.
-> Generally, successful actions from other players will be evoked to justify the help bonus, but other reason could be considered, such as information from knowledge skills, narrative effects or specific descriptors that may apply.
-  * Decrease the action effect: For some skills particularly those with a willing target, it just doesn't makes sense failing.
-In this cases, the skill effect may be reduced one step (generally from lowest die to 1).

 **Narration effects**: To keep thinks interesting and provide continuous opportunities for small twists and turns, when a 1 is rolled in any dice, a narrative effect may be used by adding a *but* to the action resolution, attenuating the results of the action.
 So for a failed roll, the player fails *but* there was something positive, while for a successful roll there was a consequence unaccounted.
 > The player tries to hide before the guards come into the room.
 He fails to find a place to hide, but he notices an open window through which he can escape.
 The player successfully spots a secret passage on the wall, but the opening mechanism seems to be stuck.

 **Wounds**: Every time a character fails a defence action, it takes 1 to the matching resistance *(physical combat to physical resistance or social for social conflict)*.
 If this value is greater than the resistance point, the character will gain a -1 fatigue penalty for each point above the resistance point.
 If the value is above the break-point, the character is unable to continue.
 At the end of the conflict, a 2d6 must be rolled if the resistance point was broken *(same roll for level up resistances)*.
 If any die shows a value the below current fatigue penalty, the character gains a wound (physical, mental, social) condition.

-The damage accumulated to the resistances (or skill fatigue) is restored as 1 per restful time (think about 1h of chilling out).
-This effect is upgraded for each "4 hours" of continuous rest.
+The damage accumulated to the resistances (or skill fatigue) counts as a automatically succeeding action if a suitable rest if taken, restoring 1 damage per restful time *(think about 1h of chilling out)*.
+A proper relaxation, such as a good meal, bath or long term rest. upgrade the effect one step, requiring a 2d6 roll and restoring damage by the lowest value.
+A full comfortable night of sleep will upgrade the effect one step further, also requiring a 2d6 roll but restoring the highest value.

 ___